Quick start

 9. Click the save button in the toolbar to save the scene.

-Set the main functions of “AGV 1”
+Set the main function of “AGV 1”

 Setting the main function of “AGV1” ensures that it follows the predefined path and executes tasks based on the set parameters.
 Follow these steps to set the main function of “AGV 1”: